 Plantar Fasciitis is a common cause of heel pain caused by an injury to the Plantar fascia.
-The heel pain that results from micro tears and inflammation of the fascia is referred to as plantar fasciitis.
-Physical Therapy can play a part in treatment and help relieve the pain resulting from Plantar Fasciitis.
+The heel pain that results from micro-tears and inflammation of the fascia is referred to as plantar fasciitis.
+Physical Therapy can play a part in the treatment and help relieve the pain resulting from Plantar Fasciitis.

 What is Plantar fascia?